 The Child Friendly Cities Initiative (CFCI) was introduced in Viet Nam in 2015, with the goal of promoting and protecting better quality of life for vulnerable children in the country’s prosperous cities.
 To date, Ho Chi Minh City and Da Nang City have joined the initiative which is expected to broaden partnerships across civil society, the private sector, and international organizations to improve the situation of poor children and those at risk of exploitation and abuse.

 Ho Chi Minh City (HCMC) is Viet Nam’s largest city and the commercial, political, cultural and technological centre of the country.
 The city is inhabited by 13 million people, and close to 45 per cent are under 25 years of age.
-Together with neighbouring provinces in the Southern Economic Region, the city currently accounts for nearly 40 per cent of Viet Nam’s gross domestic product (GDP).
-With GDP per capita of over US$5,500, HCMC is the middle-income city of lower middle income Viet Nam.
+Together with neighboring provinces in the Southern Economic Region, the city currently accounts for nearly 40 per cent of Viet Nam’s gross domestic product (GDP).
+With GDP per capita of over US$5,500, HCMC is the middle-income city of lower middle-income Viet Nam.
 However, on-going and emerging challenges are on the rise due to Ho Chi Minh City’s rapid and uneven urbanization and continue to bring adverse impact on the city’s sustainable development.

 Ho Chi Minh City was the first city to commit to participating in the initiative in 2015.
 Core strategies for achieving results for children and adolescents in the city include evidence-based planning and monitoring, expanded partnerships, meaningful participation, and strengthened coordination with children, government institutions, the business community, the innovation eco-system, civil society, child- and youth-led organizations, and academia.